 The Best Mozzarella, According To Pizza Pros

 My five-year stint as a pizzamaker taught me many things, like what separates a good pizza from a superlative one.
-There are a few things that pizza pros have that a home pizzamaker doesn't, like industrial equipment and years of knowhow (probably some gnarly oven burns, too).
+There are a few things that pizza pros have that a home pizzamaker doesn't, like industrial equipment and years of knowhow (and probably some gnarly oven burns, unfortunately).
 But what a home pizza enthusiast can do is source some pretty great ingredients for their pies, and one secret for great pizza is in a high-quality mozzarella.
-Many pizzerias source their cheese from one of two brands—and one of them is likely available at your grocery store.

 "The dominant brands in most pizzerias are Galbani and Grande," Tung confirmed.
 "Depending on style of pizza and what we're going for, we've used both for different things."